Trading Pool v2

 Solidly (original): Production deployment

-Implementation tested on Stacks testnet.
+Implementation tested on Stacks testnet with 44/44 tests passing.
 Security audit scheduled before mainnet deployment.

 Q: When can we expect deployment?
-A: Deployment timeline depends on:
+A: Development is complete with 44/44 tests passing.
+Timeline:

 Updates will be provided as milestones are reached.